irungentoo/toxcore/docs/Avatars.md

 Given the Tox data directory described in STS Draft v0.1.0:

-  - The user avatar is stored in a file named "avatar.ext", where "ext" is "jpg", "png", or "gif", according to the image format.
-Clients should keep just one of these files, with the data of the last avatar set by the user.
+  - The user avatar is stored in a file named "avatar.png".
+As more formats may be used in the future, another extensions are reserved and clients should keep just one file named "avatar.*", with the data of the last avatar set by the user.
 If the user have no avatar, no such files should be kept in the data directory;

-  - Friends avatars are stored in a directory called "avatars" and named as "xxxxx.ext", where "xxxxx" is the complete client id encoded as an uppercase hexadecimal string and "ext" is "jpg", "png", or "gif", according to the image format.
-Clients should keep just one of these files per friend, with the data received from the last avatar data notification.
+  - Friends avatars are stored in a directory called "avatars" and named as "xxxxx.png", where "xxxxx" is the complete client id encoded as an uppercase hexadecimal string and "png" is the extension for the PNG avatar.
+As new image formats may be used in the future, clients should ensure no other file "xxxxx.*" exists.
 No file should be kept for an user who have no avatar.

     **To be discussed:** User keys are usually presented in Tox clients as upper case strings, but lower case file names are more usual.